Green Lantern: Golden Age

 Martin Nodell (initially using the pen-name Mart Dellon) created the first Green Lantern in collaboration with Bill Finger.
 He first appeared in the Golden Age of Comic Books in All-American Comics #16 (July 1940), published by All-American Publications, one of three companies that would eventually merge to form DC Comics.

 This Green Lantern's real name was Alan Scott, a railroad engineer who, after a railway crash, came into possession of a magic lantern which spoke to him and said it would bring power.
 From this, he crafted a magic ring that gave him a wide variety of powers.
 The limitations of the ring were that it had to be "charged" every 24 hours by touching it to the lantern for a time and that it could not directly affect objects made of wood.
 Alan Scott fought mostly ordinary human villains, but he did have a few paranormal ones such as the immortal Vandal Savage and the zombie Solomon Grundy.
 Most stories took place in New York.
 Green Lantern rings are made from magic.

 As a popular character in the 1940s, the Green Lantern featured both in anthology books such as All-American Comics and Comic Cavalcade, as well as his own book, Green Lantern.
 He also appeared in All Star Comics as a member of the superhero team known as the Justice Society of America.

 After World War II the popularity of superheroes in general declined.
 The Green Lantern comic book was cancelled with issue #38 (May–June 1949), and All Star Comics #57 (1951) was the character's last Golden Age appearance.
 When superheroes came back in fashion in later decades, the character Alan Scott was revived, but he was forever marginalized by the new Hal Jordan character who had been created to supplant him (see below).
-Initially, he made guest appearances in other superheroes' books, but eventually got regular roles in books featuring the Justice Society.
-He never got another solo series, although he did star in individual stories and in the single-issue 2002 comic book Brightest Day, Blackest Night.
+Initially, he made guest appearances in other superheroes' books, but eventually had regular roles in books featuring the Justice Society.
+He never had another solo series, although he did star in individual stories and in the single-issue 2002 comic book Brightest Day, Blackest Night.
 Between 1995 and 2003, DC Comics changed Alan Scott's superhero codename to "Sentinel" in order to distinguish him from the newer and more popular science fictional Green Lanterns.

 In 2011, the Alan Scott character was revamped.
 His costume was redesigned to be all green and the source of his powers was changed to that of the mystical power of nature (referred to in the stories as "the Green").